zsoliman/phase-2-code-challenge/README.md

 After cloning down the project:

 1. Run `npm install` in your terminal.
 2. Run `npm start`.
-This will open both your your backend on port `4000` and your React app on port `3000`.
+This will open both your backend on port `4000` and your React app on port `3000`.

 In our React application, the data about the new generation of Planeteers is in the `db.json` file.
 This file will mimic an API that follows RESTful conventions.